booch/presentations/proposals/RailsConf/2014/Alternatives to ActiveRecord.md

 -----

 I've never quite been happy with ActiveRecord.
-It's easy to get started, but for larger projects, it tries to do too much.
+It's easy to get started, but as your project grows, you'll start to see problems.
+I think the sweet spot for ActiveRecord is applications with less than 20 models.

 Because persistence and behavior are combined in a single class, it's hard to write fast tests for models.
+That pain is telling us something.
+I believe it's telling us that there's a better way.

 I'm also frequently frustrated by having to look in the model for some details and the schema for others.
+It's just not DRY enough.

 DataMapper was an excellent alternative, but has not seen active development for 2 years.
 I've recently gotten involved with the ROM and